GeffDev/RSonic-Unpacker/README.md

 A cross-platform Retro-Sonic datafile unpacker.

 # Instructions
-- Copy your Data.bin file into the same directory as the executable
+- Run the program with the path to your Data.bin as an argument

 # How To Compile
 - [Install the latest tagged release of the Zig Compiler](https://ziglang.org/learn/getting-started/)